-3. No person with a health history of typhoid, paratyphoid, dysentery or other diarrheal disease may work in a center until it is determined by appropriate medical tests that the person is not a carrier of the disease.

-- 4. Any child who appears to be ill shall be moved to a separate room or area and shall be provided with a bed, crib, or cot and a sheet and blanket or a sleeping bag.
-The licensee shall notify the parent or emergency contact and arrange for the child to be removed from the center as soon as possible. - 4. a.
+- 3. No person with a health history of typhoid, paratyphoid, dysentery or other diarrheal disease may work in a center until it is determined by appropriate medical tests that the person is not a carrier of the disease. - 4. a.
+Any child who appears to be ill shall be moved to a separate room or area and shall be provided with a bed, crib, or cot and a sheet and blanket or a sleeping bag.
+The licensee shall notify the parent or emergency contact and arrange for the child to be removed from the center as soon as possible.
 Upon each child's arrival at the center, a staff person shall observe the child for symptoms of illness or injury. - b.
 Any child who appears to be ill shall be moved to a separate room or area. - c.
-A child one year of age or older shall be provided with a bed, crib, or cot, and a sheet and blanket or sleeping bag. - d.
-A child under one year of age shall be placed in a crib or playpen with a tight-fitting mattress and mattress covering. - 4m.
-Children shall be clothed in appropriate clothing when outdoors.
-If the appropriate clothing is not provided by a child's parent, the child shall be clothed from a center-provided and maintained selection of warm outer garments. - (b) Medical log book. - 1.
+A child one year of age or older who appears to be ill shall be provided with a bed, crib, or cot and a sheet and blanket or sleeping bag. - d.
+A child under one year of age who appears to be ill shall be placed in a crib or playpen with a tight-fitting mattress and mattress covering. - (b) Medical log book. - 1.
 The licensee shall maintain a medical log book that has a stitched binding with pages that are lined and numbered. - 2.
 Pages may not be removed from the medical log book under subd.
 1. and lines may not be skipped.
 Each entry in the log book shall be in ink, dated, and signed or initialed by the person making the entry. - 3.
 A provider shall record all of the following in the medical log under subd.
 1.: - a.
 Any evidence of unusual bruises, contusions, lacerations, or burns seen on a child, regardless of whether received in or out of the care of the center. - b.
 Any injuries received by a child while in the care of the center on the date the injury occurred.
 The record shall include the child's name, the date and time of the injury, and a brief description of the facts surrounding the injury. - c.
 Any medication dispensed to a child, on the date the medication is dispensed.
 The record shall include the name of the child, type of medication given, dosage, time, date, and the initials or signature of the person administering the medication. - d.
 Any incident or accident that occurs when the child is in the care of the center that results in professional medical evaluation.